 The same logic with variables is used to handle the event contents (items) using a loop [% FOREACH EventItems -%] which returns data for each of the variables used in the addItem function call.

-Obviously the best method of final testing is to switch your campaign to a test mode and see the actual content and times of messages sent based on events created on your website and compare them to your records and fine tune to your expectations.
+Obviously the best method of final testing is to switch your campaign to a test mode and see the specific content and times of messages sent based on events created on your website and compare them to your internal records.